Trey Gilder

-George "Trey" Gilder III (born January 24, 1985) is an American professional basketball player for Indios de Mayagüez of the Baloncesto Superior Nacional (BSN).
+George "Trey" Gilder III (born January 24, 1985) is an American professional basketball player.
 He played college basketball for McNeese State, Tyler Junior College and Northwestern State.

-Trey Gilder was chosen as the “MVP of the Year” for the Panteras in Venezuela averaging more PPG.

 High school career

-Gilder attended DeSoto High School in DeSoto, Texas where he was a member of the 2003 Texas 5A State Championship winning team.
+Gilder attended DeSoto High School in DeSoto, Texas, where he was a member of the 2003 Texas 5A State Championship winning team.

 College career

 In 2003–04, Gilder played briefly for McNeese State University before playing for Tyler Junior College from 2004 to 2006.

 Gilder played two years at Northwestern State University from 2006 to 2008.
 He averaged 14.1 points, 4.7 rebounds, 1.5 assists and 1.2 steals per game over his Northwestern State college career.
 Gilder was named to the 2006–07 Southland Conference All-Tournament Team in his first year with the Demons.
 He went on to be named to the 2007–08 first-team All-Southland Conference after leading the Demons in points (16.4) and rebounds (6.2) as a senior, finishing ninth in school history in points in a single season (542).